ThisIsMarkSantiago/modal-flex/README.md

         - Array[String]
         - used to define all keys of the object that will be on read-only state
         - sample: ["id","password"]

+    required
+        - Array[String]
+        - used to define all keys of the object that is required
+        - sample: ["name","category"]

     onOk
         - function(object, close, error)